Should I Travel For Rehab?

 - Costs vary significantly between out-of-state facilities

 Conversely, there are several benefits to staying local.
 The biggest is the potential cost-savings.
 The cost of airfare, gas, and maybe even a hotel stay must be added to the treatment budget.

 Another benefit is staying close to family and loved ones.
 Having their support is important while in treatment, as well as afterward.
 Family and friends can be actively involved in the treatment process, especially with many centers offering family therapy programs and visitation hours.

 And of course, a local facility will have a much easier time setting up an effective aftercare plan for the patient in their hometown since the local facility would be closer and potentially more knowledgeable about the area

 Some Disadvantages of Staying Local for Treatment

 The decision on where to go for treatment is essential, and corners should not be cut.
 Knowledgeable treatment navigators are available to help sift through the thousands of treatment facilities across our nation.
-Contact us today to find the treatment center that best fits your specific needs and circumstances.
+Contact a treatment navigator today to find the treatment center that best fits your specific needs and circumstances.